 The integrated tow trucks are designed for large vehicles.
 A regular tow truck is not capable of pulling large commercial vehicles, trucks, and busses.
 But integrated tow truck has an extra axle that provides them with more stability and power to pull such cars.

 Advantage: Ideal for towing heavy vehicles.
 It has a highly stable arm that can pull vehicles of a size bigger than that of the tow truck.

 Used for: Busses, trucks, and large commercial vehicles.

 There are even more types of tow trucks available in the market, but these are the ones most commonly found.
 All car owners should be aware of these trucks in case they suffer an accident and don’t know which tow truck will be ideal for their situation.
-If you are looking for a place to sell your car and receive cash up to $8,500, get in touch with QLD’s top cash for car service and receive FREE car removal.
+If you are looking for a place to sell your unwanted car and receive cash up to $8,500, get in touch with QLD’s top cash-for-car service and receive FREE car removal.